-The County Planner is the contact person to provide assistance through the subdivision process.
+The Planning Project Manager is the contact person to provide assistance through the subdivision process.
 If a subdivision consists of six (6) lots or less, it is considered a Minor Subdivision and can be approved by the staff with a reduced fee of $50.
 Subdivided land qualifying for an exemption may also be approved by county staff; The Plat Review fee for an exemption is waived.
 Applicants have 30 days to file the approved subdivision plat with the Register of Deeds.
 Any plat that does not qualify as an exemption or a Minor Subdivision will need approval from the Planning Commission.

 For questions or advice about subdivisions, use the following link to e-mail: